RuiPChaves/LingList/README.md

 Python code was orginally written by Tom Juzek (http://tsjuzek.com/blog/jobs_in_linguistics.html) in 2017 for Python 2, and later adapted to Python 3 and expanded by Rui Chaves (2019-2021).
 All R code by Rui Chaves.

 * To tally job posts per area use "script.py" to generate a data file "jobs.csv", which can be plotted via "jobsgraph.r".
-The script defaults to 'Professor' searches, but computes 'Postdoc' tallies with "1" as argument, and general tallyies (regardless of rank) with "2" as argument.
+The script defaults to 'Professor' talies, but computes 'Postdoc' tallies if "1" is passed as an argument, and general tallies (regardless of rank) with "2" as argument.
   This script is not optimized in any shape or form.

   Most job posts mention multiple specializations (e.g. Phonetics/Phonology, or Syntax/Semantics, or Computational [field]), which means that the jobs tallied here the number of opportunities, from the applicants' perspective, and are inflated relative to the true number of job positions.
 By default, the script counts only positions that mention "Professor".
 To perform other searches, the regular expression code must be edited (edit line 9).